Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: The -Lie version of Lie's theorem

 Note that the adjoint map does not give an $L$-module structure on $L$, unless $L$ is a Lie algebra.
-Comparing with the situation of Lie algebras, the following example demonstrates that the space of cochains $C^{k}(L,V)=\Hom_{\C}(\land^{k}L,V)$ might not be an $L$-module by the formula
+The following example demonstrates that for $k\in\Z^+$, the space of $k$-cochains $C^{k}(L,V)$ might not be an $L$-module via the formula

 where $x,z_{1},\dots,z_{k}\in L$ and $f\in C^{k}(L,V)$.